selldone/cli/README.md

 ### Usage

-To run `Selldone CLI`, navigate to the directory containing your Vue project and execute it:
+To run `selldone`, navigate to the directory containing your Vue project and execute it:

 ```bash
 selldone